spotDL/spotify-downloader/README.md

 ## Commands that can be used in the Script:
 ```
 • play - will play the last song downloaded using default music player
-• list - downloads songs from spotify (see below:)
+• list - downloads songs using from a list
 • exit - exit the script
 ```